carpentries/docs.carpentries.org/source/resources/workshops/resources_for_online_workshops.md

 - [Strategies for addressing unequal technological access from the University of Cape Town](https://docs.google.com/document/d/1541zKh3UCtVKAkdITkYHWu4GXVW1lGWEdWFE-I8PeXk/edit?usp=sharing).
 - Lex Nederbragt on 2 April, [Scaling participatory live coding in an undergraduate computational biology course](https://lexnederbragt.com/blog/2020-04-02-scaling-live-coding).
 - [Detailed guide from the University of Cape Town on low-tech online teaching resources](https://docs.google.com/document/d/1zPN7XUitOCw75FW6UeqrYAcWl41UqgKoZ_HRoYTKFZI/edit).
-- [MetaDocencia](https://metadocencia.netlify.app/en/post/cumple_mes/), an educational community for teaching Spanish-speaking teachers to teach online.
-If you know Spanish-speaking teachers that could be interested in this new community of practice, share [this report](https://metadocencia.netlify.app/post/cumple_mes/) with them.
 - Daniel Stanford on 16 March, [Videoconferencing Alternatives: How Low-Bandwidth Teaching Will Save Us All](https://www.iddblog.org/videoconferencing-alternatives-how-low-bandwidth-teaching-will-save-us-all/).
 - [CodeRefinery's](https://coderefinery.org) manual on [using Zoom for online teaching](https://github.com/coderefinery/manuals/blob/master/zoom-mechanics.md).